josephsasaki/media-polarisation/architecture/ECS/README.md

 # **ECS (Elastic Container Service) - Terraform Configuration**

-This directory contains Terraform scripts to create and configure an ECS instance which will use FARGATE.
-To do this a task definition was first created and then used as an input into the ECS definition.
-A security group was also created and attached to the ECS to allow connections on only port **80**.
+This directory contains Terraform scripts to create and configure a task definition which will be run using ECS and Fargate.
+To do this a task definition was first created and then used as an input into the ECS configuration.
+A security group was also created and attached to the ECS to allow ingress connections on only port **80**.

-- `main.tf`: The main Terraform script to define and create the Lambda functions and their associated roles.
+- `main.tf`: The main Terraform script to define and create the ECS service and their associated roles and security groups.
 - `variables.tf`: A file that defines the variables used in the Terraform configuration.

 ## **Variables**

-The `variables.tf` file defines several variables used for configuring the ECS FARGATE service.
+The `variables.tf` file defines several variables used for configuring the ECS Fargate service.
 Some of these variables have default values, but there are others that must be defined in the `terraform.tfvars` file for Terraform to successfully run.
 Only variables without default values are **essential** and must be included in the `terraform.tfvars` file.

 Below is a list of all the variables in `variables.tf`: